Vedant-Panchal/vstowarp/README.md

 ## Features

-- **Export Current Theme**: Convert the theme you’re currently using in VS Code to a Warp-compatible theme.
+- **Export Current Theme**: Export the theme you’re currently using in VS Code to a Warp-compatible theme.
-- **Export All Themes**: Batch-convert all installed VS Code themes to Warp themes in one go.
+- **Export All Themes**: Batch-export all installed VS Code themes to Warp themes in one go.
-- **Select and Convert**: Pick any installed theme and export it to Warp with a simple selection.
+- **Select and Export**: Pick any installed theme and export it to Warp with a simple selection.
-- **Preview Before Export**: Test how a theme looks in VS Code before converting it, with options to keep, export, or revert.
+- **Preview Before Export**: Test how a theme looks in VS Code before exporting it, with options to keep, export, or revert.

 ## Usage